susantiyuni/precursor-retrieval/README.md

 We introduce _historically_-grounded **precursor retrieval** task, a scholarly information retrieval task aimed at identifying influential prior scientific work beyond explicit citation links.
 This repository contains code for running a precursor retrieval pipeline and (optionally) generating your own query–candidate pools using the zbMATH Open Knowledge Graph.

-P.S.
-The complete readme will be updated after anonymous period concludes.

 -----

 ### Dependencies